katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/02_Introduction_to_NEON.md

 ## What is an API?

+>The following material was adapted from:
+>"Using the NEON API in R"
+description: "Tutorial for getting data from the NEON API, using R and the R package httr"
+dateCreated:  2017-07-07
+authors: [Claire K. Lunch]
+contributors: [Christine Laney, Megan A. Jones]

 If you are unfamiliar with the concept of an API, think of  an API as a ‘middle person' that provides a communication path for a software application to obtain information from a digital data source.
 APIs are becoming a very